Peru Travel Guide

 Most people come to Peru from the beginning of May to the end of November, with July and August being the busiest months.
 May and September are great months to visit, as tourism slows down slightly but temperatures are still pleasant.

 If you want to spend more time in the mountains, June to September has clear, sunny days (but chilly nights).
 This is a good time to trek the Inca Trail.
-It’s also the best time to visit the Amazon Basin, when mosquitos are fewer.
+It’s also the best time to visit the Amazon when mosquitos are fewer.

 Peru Travel Guide: The Best Booking Resources